walnutgeek/azup/README.md

 # azup

-Army of robots already here they are just hiding in datacenters.
+Army of robots already here, they are just hiding in datacenters.
 This is my attempt to understand how to manage that army in context of Azure cloud.

-I know there are projects that do simular things: ARM templates, Terraform and may be more ... and I wnted to understand it from first principles.
+I know there are well supported projects that do simular things:
+ARM templates, Terraform and may be more ... and still I want to understand cloud from first principles.
+So here it is.

 I may do simular thing for GCP and AWS later.